seanslma/maki/DevOps/Kubernetes/PersistentVolume.md

 # Persistent Volume
 https://kubernetes.io/docs/concepts/storage/persistent-volumes/

+- Volumes cannot mount within other volumes (but see Using subPath for a related mechanism)
+- A volume cannot contain a hard link to anything in a different volume

+## Volume types
 Ephemeral volume types have a lifetime of a pod, but persistent volumes exist beyond the lifetime of a pod.

 ## Reclaim Policy